When Anthony Mukoro discovers he cannot father a child, his whole world comes crashing.

 "Odufa: A Lover's Tale" is a novel in the Literary Fiction genre by author Othuke Ominiabohs.

 The book tells the love tale between a young recent graduate, Anthony, the narrator, and Odufa a young beautiful girl, who is slightly older than he is.
 Anthony meets Odufa through her younger sister, Ulusi, who also likes him.
-At the beginning it's tough for Anthony to make a choice, then eventually he picks Odufa and their love starts to grow.
-And like every other couple, it's hot and cold, but at the end, their love always gives them hope... (until it eventually didn't).
+In the beginning, it's tough for Anthony to make a choice, then eventually he picks Odufa and their love starts to grow.
+And like every other couple, it's hot and cold, but in the end, their love always gives them hope... (until it eventually didn't).

 The style and writing were also beautiful, as well as most of the expressions used... they made the story sound real and relatable.
 You could feel what everyone else was feeling.
 However, I had only two main concerns... the main character is a recent graduate, with no money, no job, and waiting to register for the Nigerian National Youth Service Corps, but the way he kept spending on Odufa and her siblings, and travelling round the country was not convincing.
 Sometimes, Odufa would call him and the next hour he's travelling to go and see her.
 Also, in the description and throughout the book, we are told that Odufa is a girl with a past, who resorted to alcohol/heavy drinking for help, but up until the end I never got to know what the 'past' was, and I only like guessing if in the end, I get answers.
 I didn't, and I didn't like that... so the book could have been a 5 star, but I'm giving it a 4.